APPRENTICESHIPS

 What are the benefits of becoming a LIUNA CCL apprentice?

-Becoming a union CCL apprentice can be one of the most important decisions of your life-especially in your working career.
-Joining LIUNA-the Laborers’ International Union of North America-will enable you to earn a good wage and receive the following benefits:
+Becoming a union CCL apprentice can be one of the most important decisions of your life, especially in your working career.
+Joining LIUNA-the Laborers’ International Union of North America enables you to earn a good wage and receive the following benefits:

 - Medical Insurance